Links on SoundGuys may earn us a commission. Learn more.

 Some people will feel cymbals sound “hollow” coming through the Sennheiser HD 280 Pro.
 On tracks with a lot of fast cymbals and tambourines like What a Pity by Spook School they sound more like metal trashcan lids than a high-quality metal instrument.
 On other tracks, the cymbals sound a little too slow, and there are few reasons for this.

-Related: Best studio headphones
+Related: The best studio headphones

 What’s the Sennheiser HD 280 Pro good for?